 Eating plenty of fruit, vegetables, grains, and fish may help with managing MS symptoms.
 A person with MS may eat red meat and dairy in moderation, as current research on their effects is mixed.

-While an MS-friendly diet allows plenty of healthy, delicious options, there are still some food groups you should limit to help manage MS symptoms.
+While an MS-friendly diet allows plenty of nutrient-dense, delicious options, there are still some food groups you should limit to help manage MS symptoms.

 Here’s a list of foods to avoid if you have MS: